HewlettPackard/green-dcc/README.md

 Refer to the detailed documentation for more information on customizing the Green-DCC environment and running advanced benchmarks.

+We are continually expanding Green-DCC to integrate additional control strategies and external energy sources, including auxiliary battery integration and on-site renewable energy generators (solar, wind, etc.).
+This ongoing development ensures that Green-DCC remains a comprehensive and up-to-date benchmarking tool for sustainable data center management.

 ## Experimental Details

 For all experiments, we considered three different locations: New York (NY), Atlanta (GA), and San Jose (CA).
 These locations were chosen to present a variety of weather conditions and carbon intensity profiles, creating a comprehensive and challenging evaluation environment.
 The goal was to develop a policy capable of addressing the unique challenges specific to each location.
 We utilized weather and carbon intensity data from the month of July.
 Weather data was sourced from [EnergyPlus](https://energyplus.net/weather), and carbon intensity data was retrieved from the [EIA API](https://api.eia.gov/bulk/EBA.zip).
 The base workload for our experiments was derived from open-source workload traces provided by Alibaba ([GitHub repository](https://github.com/alibaba/clusterdata)).
 Users can use their own data for weather, carbon intensity, and workload.

 Each data center (DC) had a capacity of 1 Mega-Watt.

 Green-DCC offers support for more locations beyond the three selected for these experiments.
-Detailed information about these additional locations can be found in the [Selected Locations](#selected-locations) section.
+Detailed information about these additional locations can be found in the [Provided Locations](#provided-locations) section.
 The diverse climate and carbon intensity characteristics of these locations allow for extensive benchmarking and evaluation of RL controllers.

  **Weather and Carbon Intensity Data**